diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 * Runtime node switching
 Memcached instances used by each cache zone can be change on the fly without redeploying or restarting application.
 This is available by invoking `changeAddresses` method on cache factory.
-`Spring AOP is designed that method calls within the same object does not work (when a method calls b method within the same class, b method AOP doesn't work.)`
 `When Memcached Does not work`
 * Memcached AOP inherits the characteristics of Spring AOP.
 * Hence, private method is not going to be executed in Memcached AOP.
 * Memcached AOP does not work when calling methods within the same class.
+`Spring AOP is designed that method calls within the same object does not work (when a method calls b method within the same class, b method AOP doesn't work.) ???`
 * It is recommended to give annotations at class level.
 Interface annotation sometimes does not work.

 Thus, it is important to version the namespace upon change of cached class to avoid conflict.